areguera/terraform-aws-ssm/README.md

 ## Documents

-This module creates the `${var.name}-ApplyAnsiblePlaybooks` document to download ansible playbooks from a private S3 bucket and apply them on SSM managed nodes.
+This module creates the `${var.name}-ApplyAnsiblePlaybooks` document that you can use to download ansible playbooks from a *private* S3 bucket and apply them on SSM managed nodes.
 This document is a modified version of the `AWS-ApplyAnsiblePlaybooks` document, which doesn't support private communication with an S3 bucket.

+The `${var.name}-ApplyAnsiblePlaybooks` document synchronizes the `${path.root}/ansible/` directory structure from S3 to `/opt/${var.name}-ssm/ansible` directory, locally, in the SSM managed node file system, where the associations or maintenance window tasks are configured to run at.
+Finally, the document creates a list of all playbooks found in the first level of `/opt/${var.name}-ssm/ansible` directory, and executes them one by one, in alphabetic order, using the ansible-playbook command.

 To know more about documents, see [AWS Systems Manager documents](https://docs.aws.amazon.com/systems-manager/latest/userguide/sysman-ssm-docs.html) documentation.